Computer Science (CSCI)

 Credits: 3 (3-0-0)

 This course covers advanced topics in Operating systems.
 Course will cover subjects from the different OS environments: Windows, Linux, MAC, mobile and web operating systems.
 Course will also focus on the assessment and evaluation of operating systems security.
-Course will be conducted on a research-based and students will work on current research trends in operating systems.
+Course will be conducted using a research-based approach and students will work on current research trends in operating systems.

 Restrictions: Enrollment is limited to Graduate level students.